colalb1/Interest-Rate-Forecasting/README.md

 **One-Factor Hull-White (HW1)**

 The HW1 model is an extension of the Vasicek model as it allows the long-term mean $\theta$ and volatility $\sigma$ to vary with time.
-This allows for more precise calibration of the current term structure and can accomodate various [yield curve](https://www.investopedia.com/terms/y/yieldcurve.asp) shapes, adding a layer of realism.
+This allows for more precise calibration of the current term structure and can accommodate various [yield curve](https://www.investopedia.com/terms/y/yieldcurve.asp) shapes, adding a layer of realism.

 This model assumes $r(t)$ follows a normal distribution, and its SDE follows as such: